Slasher Flicks

 What is a Slasher Flick?

-A slasher flick is a horror movie.
-But not just a horror movie.
-The slasher film is a sub-genre of the horror genre.
-Slasher flicks follow a pretty basic formula, or at least they did at the start.
-We will get into that a little more later, though.
+In the most basic of terms, a slasher flick is a horror movie.
+But it's not just a horror movie.
+The slasher film is a sub-genre of the general horror genre.
+Slasher flicks, for the most part, follow a pretty basic formula, or at least they did at the start.
+We will get into that a little bit more later, though.
 The slasher flick is a classic, and often discredited, style of movie.
-They have gotten a bad rap for being sexist, violent and sometimes cheesy.
-Some of them are ridiculous, but some are absolutely wonderful!
+They have gotten a bad rap for being sexist, violent, and sometimes cheesy.
+Some of them are ridiculous, but some are also absolutely wonderful, and yes, often very cheesy!
 I will explore the birth of the slasher flick, it's untimely demise, and the recent re-birth of one of my favorite genres of movies.

 Hedge clippers as a weapon in The Burning